 People sometimes resist change if they do not understand its benefits.
 As a result, explaining why modernization efforts such as cloud adoption are valuable can make these ventures successful.

-“We can sometimes get bogged down in IT speak,” Leahy said.
+“We can sometimes get bogged down in IT speak,” Dorr said.
 “How does this impact the organization’s mission and its customers?”

 Addressing that question for an agency’s leaders can generate the goodwill needed to get modernization efforts like cloud migration off the ground.